"Wake up better with these sleep tips!"

 - Try a sleep diary!

-- How you slept (well, restlessly, woke up a lot);
+- How you slept (well, restless, awake a lot);

 - What time you went to bed and what time you got up;

-- What you did before you went to bed;
+- What you did before going to bed;

-- How did you feel when you woke up? (exhausted, a little tired, or completely rested)
+- How did you feel when you woke up? (exhausted, a little tired, or fully rested)